Panzerschrek/Square-Wheel/README.md

 Lightmaps are used for lighting of world polygons.
 Lightmap is a unique texture for each polygon.

-There are two set of lightmaps - simple and regular.
+There are two set of lightmaps - simple and directional.
-Simple lightmaps contains just RGB lighting (HDR).
+Simple lightmaps contain just RGB lighting (HDR).
-Directional lightmaps contains ambient and directional light terms of light for given texel.
+Directional lightmaps contain ambient and directional light terms of light for each texel.

-Models lighting useds pre-computed light grid.
+Models lighting uses pre-computed light grid.
-Each texel of light grid contains information about ambient light (using light cube) and dominan light direction.
+Each texel of light grid contains information about ambient light (using light cube) and dominant light direction.

 During models rendering light grid fetch (with linear interpolation) is performed for each model.
 Fetch result is later used to calculate lighting for each model vertex (based on its normal).